Seven Questions for Adam: An Interview by Craig Smith.

 Your Father didn’t know your Great-Grandmother well.
 He never met her when she was active.
 She died when he was barely eighteen and she was sick for that many years.
 He knew her only with a cane, then a walker, then a wheelchair.
 But your Aunt knew her as a more active person.
 One day, ask your Grandmother about her.
 They were good friends from even before your Grandmother and I were married.

 Me.
 I was born in 1964, in Brookline, Massachusetts, outside Boston.
 I was kind of sick.
 I couldn’t swallow food, and I had a hole in my spine, and a blood disease.
 I wasn’t supposed to live.
 Or see.
-The said I’ve never learn to walk either, but I did – really late.
+They said I’ve never learn to walk either and the doctors told my parents to institutionalize me.
+Bu I did learn to walk – really late.
 I was over three years old.
 I didn’t see well.
 I still don’t.
 My Mother taught me to read when I was four because the doctors and the schools said I never would.
 My first book was Duck on Truck.
 After that, all I did was read.
 I taught myself most everything else.
 Except math.
 Your Grandmother taught me that.
 They didn’t know, I didn’t know, I was autistic until many years later and it took me a long time to figure out who I was and what I was doing.
 Or maybe just to figure out how things work and not be angry with the world.
 Or just to figure out what I really wanted.
 I’m just me.

 I met your Grandmother when I was fifteen and she was twenty-one.
 She was a good friend of my Mother’s.
 I remember her asking my Mother if there was any way she, as in my Mother, could get rid of me.
 My Mother said yes.
 Your Grandmother and I got married when I was twenty.
 My Mother, your Great-Grandmother, told your Grandmother she should have been more specific.